lcarlier/EasyMock/docs/architecture.md

 properly.
 4. Load the .so
 5. Calls the mocks.
-This step is different in each test case within the test class and validate that the generate code can be executed without any error.
+This step is different in each test case within the test class and validate that the generated code can be executed without any error.
 6. Verifies the status of EasyMock.
-I.E Checks whether an error has occured when it should, etc...
+I.E Checks whether an error has occurred when it should, etc...

 The very generic tests classes are implemented inside `test_genGenerate.cpp`,